girobusan/imp/README.md

 ## How it works

 When you load IMP!
-Locally, it opens up an editor, where you can enter or import your text, setup SEO tags and custom CSS.
+Locally, you will see a small edit button, which opens up an editor, where you can enter or import your text, setup SEO tags and custom CSS.
 When the very same page is served over http, user gets a light, clean HTML.
 Page does not require Java Script to be viewed by default, but there is an optional API for adding interactive content.
 [Demo and docs](https://girobusan.github.io/imp/).

 ![](docs/imp_screen.png)